10 Non-Toxic Kitchen Swaps for 2026 (Cookware, Storage & Safe Kitchen Essentials)

 The Solution: Swedish Dishcloths and Cotton Flannel.
 These are ultra-absorbent, compostable, and a single cloth can replace up to 17 rolls of paper towels.
 They dry incredibly fast, which prevents that "sour sponge" smell from taking over your sink.

-Budget Hero: Swedish Wholesale Dishcloths (10-Pack) — The ultimate starter set.
+• Budget Hero: Swedish Wholesale Dishcloths — The ultimate starter set.
 These are hardworking, machine-washable, and one pack will likely last your kitchen an entire year.

-Mid-Range: Papaya Reusable Paper Towels — A stylish upgrade that comes with a dedicated drying hook.
-They air-dry in record time and look great on your backsplash.
+• Mid-Range: Papaya Reusable Paper Towels — A stylish upgrade that comes with a dedicated drying hook and air-dries fast.
+Good option if you want something that looks intentional hanging by your sink instead of just functional.

 Clean AF Tip: To sanitize your Swedish dishcloths, just pop them in the top rack of your dishwasher or microwave them while damp for 30 seconds.
 When they finally wear out (after months of use), you can chop them up and toss them in your compost bin.